kohana/core/guide/kohana/routing.md

 ### Directory

-## Lambda/Callback route logic
+## Route Filters

 In 3.3, you can specify advanced routing schemes by using filter callbacks.
 When you need to match a route based on more than just the URI of a request, for example, based on the method request (GET/POST/DELETE), a filter will allow you to do so.
+These filters will receive the `Route` object being tested, the currently matched `$params` array, and the `Request` object as the three parameters.
 Here's a simple example:

 	Route::set('save-form', 'save')
 		->filter(function($route, $params, $request)